Access journalism: Features

 Access journalism, in some cases, is similar to infomercials, or advertising disguised as news.
-The venture of doing the interview can be symbiotic–beneficial for both the journalist and the celebrity, since it can synergically bring more attention to both of them, and further notability, influence, media exposure, current relevance, etc. for both of them.
+The venture of doing the interview can be symbiotic—beneficial for both the journalist and the celebrity, since it can synergically bring more attention to both of them, and further notability, influence, media exposure, current relevance, etc., for both of them.

 Access journalism has been contrasted with accountability journalism.
 A similar contrast is between lapdog journalism and watchdog journalism.

 Criticism

-Critics of access journalism point out that trying to be friends with important figures for access betrays the original and fundamental role of journalism.
-The practice was mentioned tangentially in the Outfoxed documentary, which pointed out that the most recognized journalists of the flagship programs of the mainstream media, over the time, themselves become celebrities and occasionally mingle with other celebrities, including political ones, on cocktail parties, fancy dinners, banquets, etc. and create the kind of relationship that they, as journalists, should not have.
-One example of access journalism, in conjunction with gaining views and attention, was the attempt of the media to get access and media time with Donald Trump during the 2016 presidential cycle.
-His media attractiveness resulted in free media time, worth (according to estimates) between 2 and 5 billion USD.
-At the height of the run, some media outlets were calling Trump daily without specific issues to ask him about, just to get his voice on air and eyeballs of curious Americans in the process.
+Critics of access journalism argue that prioritizing relationships with influential figures for the sake of access undermines the fundamental role of journalism to hold power accountable.
+This practice was highlighted during Donald Trump's 2016 presidential campaign, where media outlets provided extensive coverage, often without challenging the accuracy of his statements, resulting in what some estimated to be billions of dollars in free media exposure.
+This practice has sparked debate within the journalism community regarding the balance between providing coverage and maintaining journalistic standards.